pingcap/tidb-dev-guide/get-started/debug-and-profile.md

 Could not attach to pid 1394942: this could be caused by a kernel security setting, try writing "0" to /proc/sys/kernel/yama/ptrace_scope
 ```

-You should follow the instruction and execute the following command as the root user to override the kernel security setting.
+To resolve the error, you need to follow the instructions provided in the error message and execute the following command as the root user to override the kernel security setting.

 ```
 # echo 0 > /proc/sys/kernel/yama/ptrace_scope
 ```

-You should then retry attaching and it should work.
+Then retry attaching delve onto the PID and it should work.

 Once entering the debugging interface, you will find it familiar if you’ve worked with GDB.
 It is an interactive dialogue that allows you to interact with the execution of the tidb server attached on.
 To learn more information about delve, you can type `help` into the dialogue and read help messages.

-### Using delve for debugging
+### Use delve for debugging

 After attaching delve to the running TiDB server process, you can now set breakpoints, and the TiDB server will pause the execution at the breakpoints you specified.